 - All post spacings shall be equal on each individual span. - Fence shall be continuous across all supports. - Fence post spacing should range from 6'-0" minimum to 8'-0".
-Effort should also be made to make spacing of posts for all spans nearly as equal as possible. - The fence post spacing over the bridge joint shall be equal to the average spacing of the flanking span. - Fence shall extend onto bridge wing walls and retaining walls until the potential drop from the top of barrier to the ground below is 8'-0" or less.
+Effort should also be made to make spacing of posts for all spans nearly as equal as possible. - The fence post spacing over the bridge joint shall be equal to the spacing of one of the adjacent bridge spans. - Fence shall extend onto bridge wing walls and retaining walls until the potential drop from the top of barrier to the ground below is 8'-0" or less.
+There must, however, be at least two fence posts on a given wing wall.